JuhaKalevi/psychedelic-bot/README.md

 - "2x": Upscales an image by 2 times.
 Example: `2x`.
 Requires an image file to be attached.
 Example: `2x`.
 - "4x": Upscales an image by 4 times.
 Example: `4x`.
 Requires an image file to be attached.
 Example: `4x`.
 - "llm": Generates a text chat completion from a local LLM model.
 Example: `llm Are you sentient?`.
-- "storyteller": Generates a story based on the input.
-Example: `storyteller Once upon a time`.
+- "storyteller": Generates a story attached image(s).
+Example: `storyteller`.
 Requires an image file to be attached.
 - "summary": Generates a summary of a YouTube video.
 Example: `summary https://www.youtube.com/watch?v=dQw4w9WgXcQ`.

 ## Authors